AIDEN: Design and Pilot Study of an AI Assistant for the Visually Impaired: Results

 \section{Results}

 The results of the runtime evaluation are presented in Table~\ref{tab:runtime}.
-Both the ``Scene Description'' and ``Text-To-Speech'' functionalities exhibited similar server-side runtimes, as they rely on the same backend infrastructure and models.
+Both the ``Object Description'' and ``Text-To-Speech'' functionalities exhibited similar server-side runtimes, as they rely on the same backend infrastructure and models.
 Slight differences in processing time were observed due to variations in the length and complexity of the generated outputs.
 In contrast, the ``Find an Object'' functionality, designed for low-latency operation, delivered significantly faster results and achieved an average processing speed of 1.96 frames per second on the smartphone.

 Regarding user feedback, the TAM questionnaire results are summarized in Figure~\ref{fig:tam_plot}.
-Overall, participants expressed very positive perceptions of AIDEN, with average ratings falling between the "Excellent" and "Best" categories for most questions.
-The highest scores were recorded for the system's design quality (Q8), its perceived usefulness in practical contexts such as meetings (Q5), and the intention to adopt the system in real-world scenarios (Q13), suggesting strong satisfaction and high adoption potential.
+Overall, participants gave generally high ratings to AIDEN, with average ratings falling between the "Excellent" and "Best" categories for most questions.
+The highest mean score was observed for participants’ willingness to incorporate the final version of the system into their daily routines (Q14), followed by the overall positive evaluation of the system (Q16).
+High ratings were also obtained for participants’ intention to use the system in real-world settings and to recommend it to others (Q13 and Q15), suggesting favorable acceptance and interest in future use.